rvdkooy/reflux-store-status/README.md

 A reflux store mixin that makes your store status aware.

-With refluxjs you can create async actions that you typically use for API calls.
-During those calls you want to give the user some feedbackthat something is happening in the background.
+With [reflux](https://github.com/reflux/refluxjs) js you can create async actions that you typically use for API calls.
+By using this mixin you can easily give your users feedback during those calls based on the status of your store.

 ```
 // In your store: